First-Class Plugin Architecture

 Slipbox Plugin — Knowledge Graph

 A rich knowledge management system inspired by the Zettelkasten / Slip Box methodology.
 Designed for structured note-taking, knowledge graphs, and linked writing.
 Depends on: core.
 Source: src/hive-plugin-slip-box/.
+In the current CMake configuration it is gated behind ALLOW_LEGACY_PLUGINS (with MINDNET_ENABLE_SLIPBOX_PLUGIN=ON once legacy plugins are allowed).

 TablePurpose